-Applicants cannot request Access for the same service if an approved Access is ongoing.
+Applicants cannot request Access for the same service if an approved Access is ongoing (i.e., Access that has been granted in a previous call for Access and is not yet completed).
 Before submitting a new application for the same service, Applicant shall consult with the NF staff and confirm that the ongoing Access will be completed before the end of the next evaluation round.
-A clear motivation for the request must be provided.
+A clear motivation for the request must be provided in the dedicated section of the application portal.

-A PI submitting an application to this call for Access cannot request access to other NFs (i.e., cannot participate to other 2025 - ROUND 1 calls for Access).
+A PI submitting an application to this call for Access cannot request access to other NFs (i.e., cannot participate to other 2025 - ROUND 2 calls for Access).
 If more than one application is submitted, ALL will be rejected during administrative review.

-Applicants who have an application under evaluation are not allowed to submit another application before receiving notification of the results.
+Applicants who have an application under evaluation are not allowed to submit another one before receiving notification of the results.
+If an application is erroneously submitted, this will be rejected at the administrative review stage.

-Applications must be written in English and must be complete (i.e., consist of all the requested elements and information) and respect all administrative and technical requirements (e.g., proposal or CV format, mandatory declarations, technical requirements of the services, sample availability, sample requirements, including number of samples to be analysed).
+Applications must be written in English, they must be complete (i.e., consist of all the requested elements and information) and abide to all administrative and technical requirements (e.g., proposal and/or CV format, mandatory declarations, technical requirements for the services, sample availability, sample requirements, including but not limited to number of samples to be analysed, and research data management plan).

 Incomplete applications or applications that do not meet the requirements will be considered not admissible and will be rejected at the administrative review stage.